K Variant: Reality Check - How dangerous is the severe flu wave for Mallorca?

 Key question: Does higher transmissibility automatically mean more deaths and more severe courses?
 Short answer: not necessarily.
 Higher infection rates, however, mean that more people fall ill overall.
 Even if the share of severe cases remains the same, absolute numbers of hospitalized patients rise — and with them the pressure on emergency departments and intensive care units.
 That is exactly the danger local health services are warning about.

 Critical analysis: In many conversations with doctors and nurses I hear the same concern — there is a lack of concrete, easily accessible information for the public.
 Which groups are truly most at risk?
 How effective are this year’s vaccines specifically against K — and for whom is vaccination still particularly worthwhile despite reduced effectiveness?
-Authorities talk about a "heightened alert level" and recommended hygiene measures, but queues are already forming at general practitioners' offices while some care homes lack staff to manage visitor flows sensibly.
+Authorities talk about a "heightened alert level" and recommended hygiene measures, a topic covered in Flu wave in the Balearic Islands: Why the epidemic classification now demands practical measures, but queues are already forming at general practitioners' offices while some care homes lack staff to manage visitor flows sensibly.

 What is missing from the public discourse: transparent real-time information on available beds, clear prioritization for vaccines (who first and why), pragmatic rules for sick leave of staff in critical infrastructure and binding recommendations for ventilation in schools and offices.
 There is also currently no visible offer of free or low-cost rapid tests in neighborhoods with many elderly residents — areas like La Soledat or Son Gotleu would benefit from this.